Notes & Articles

 information right there in the app listing

 for the whole world and their dog to see.
-Google expect indie
+Google appear to expect independent

 devs to run a corporate level support department for what is